-8. Notifying parents
+9. Notifying parents or carers

-Where appropriate, we will discuss any concerns about a child with the child's parents.
+Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
 The DSL will normally do this in the event of a suspicion or disclosure.

-Other staff will only talk to parents about any such concerns following consultation with the DSL.
+Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.

-If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.
+If we believe that notifying the parents or carers would increase the risk to the child, we will discuss this with the local authority children's social care team before doing so.

-In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved.
+In the case of allegations of abuse made against other children, we will normally notify the parents or carers of all the children involved.
+We will think carefully about what information we provide about the other child involved, and when.
+We will work with the police and/or local authority children's social care to make sure our approach to information sharing is consistent.